Buying a Company in Germany

 stuermer@rosepartner.de

-Disputes in german practice often arise when the seller of a company remains with the company as an executive or managing director after the transaction has been completed.
+Disputes in German practice often arise when the seller of a company remains with the company as an executive or managing director after the transaction has been completed.
 When a dispute arises in Germany, it quickly leads to dismissals, terminations and even bans from the company.
 Typical areas of conflict are also so-called purchase price adjustment clauses and contractual guarantees.
 Post M&A disputes in connection with downstream purchase price payments (so-called "earn-outs") are also almost classic.

 Finally, the stakes are particularly high when the seller is accused of fraudulent misrepresentation or even fraud.
 In addition to high claims for damages, the seller may even face criminal prosecution.
 A good legal defense is essential here.